The following people with connections to Peoples Temple have died since November 2018.

 Jimmie C. Inghram, a former member of Peoples Temple whose wife Alice and daughter Ava died in Jonestown, died on July 24, 2019.
 A remembrance by his sister Vera Inghram Washington appears here.

 Timothy Glenn Tupper Jones, the adopted son of Jim and Marceline Jones who was known in Jonestown as Tim “Day” and who was in Georgetown on November 18, died of a heart attack on April 20, 2019.
-Remembrances from his daughter Taylor Jones and his brother Stephan Jones appear in this edition of the jonestown report.
+A remembrance from his brother Stephan Jones appears in this edition of the jonestown report.

 Cleveland Newell, who was in Georgetown with the basketball team on November 18, 1978, died in Illinois on August 31, 2019.
 He was 64.
 A tribute from his sister Hattie Newell appears here.